Technical SEO

 Mistake #1: Blocking the canonicalized URL via robots.txt

-Blocking a URL in robots.txt prevents Google from crawling it, meaning that they’re unable to see any canonical tags on that page.
-That, in turn, prevents them from transferring any “link equity” from the non-canonical to the canonical.
+Blocking a URL in robots.txt prevents Google from crawling it, meaning that it’s unable to see any canonical tags on that page.
+That, in turn, prevents it from transferring any “link equity” from the non-canonical to the canonical.

 Never mix noindex and rel=canonical.
 They’re contradictory instructions.